alina-shirshikova/alina-shirshikova.github.io/_pages/publications.md

 ### STEM vs non-STEM degree: Field of study and women's labour market outcomes

 ### Who hires risk-taking employees?
-The role of worker and employer characteristics in post-probation retention decisions
+The role of worker and employer characteristics in post-probation retention decisions <span style="font-weight:normal">(with H. Pfeifer and D. Becker)</span>
 (with H. Pfeifer and D. Becker)

 {% if author.googlescholar %}